davidsiaw/luacppinterface/README.md

 *feel free to open issues*

+## Documentation

+You can find more information besides this readme on the [Wiki](https://github.com/davidsiaw/luacppinterface/wiki).
+The information on this readme is also important, and you should read it to get an overview of things.

 ## Checking out

 You need to `git clone --recursive https://github.com/davidsiaw/luacppinterface` To pull the lua dependency.